The XFL and the CFL (Canadian Football League) are exploring a future partnership together, ESPN reported on Wednesday.

 “Canada has an exciting game and devoted fans, and our discussion with the XFL provides a tremendous opportunity to build on that strong foundation,” CFL Commissioner Randy Ambrosie said.
 “We look forward to exploring how we might work with one of the most innovative sports brands in the world to grow the game, engage fans in new ways, and reach new audiences.
 We look forward to seeing what possibilities our discussions might uncover, and to sharing those with our fans as the process unfolds.”

-As a result of the conversations, the XFL announced that the 2022 season “…on hold pending the outcome of our conversations with the CFL.”
+As a result of the conversations, the XFL announced that the 2022 season is “…on hold pending the outcome of our conversations with the CFL.”

 The 2021 CFL preseason is scheduled to begin on Sunday, May 23 with the BC Lions visiting the Calgary Stampeders.
 Regular-season CFL action kicks off on Thursday, June 10 with the Winnipeg Blue Bombers hosting the Hamilton Tiger-Cats.